-Depending on where you live, the cost can be between $500–$5000 for professional mold remediation.
+Depending on where you live, the cost can be between $500 and $5,000 for professional mold remediation.
 However, it might be covered by your homeowners or renters insurance.

 How to Identify Trustworthy Mold Remediation Specialists

 Mold remediation isn’t a task that can be handed off to any handyman.
-How to check that your potential contractor is a specialist before signing a contract?
+How to check that your potential contractor is a specialist before signing on the dotted line?

-Once you’ve chosen a company, call to confirm that any tech a company sends out will be properly licensed and that they have sufficient experience.
+Once you’ve researched all these avenues and have chosen a company, call to confirm that any techs they send out are properly licensed and that they have sufficient experience.